CNES/cars/docs/source/how_to_use_CARS/basic_configuration/input.rst

             .. tab:: Geomodel

-                In most cases you do not need to fill this parameter because the RPC information can be found by CARS directly in the image metadata.
+                In most cases you do not need to fill this parameter because the RPC information can be found by CARS directly either in the image metadata or in a .XML or .RPB file.

-                If RPC information are not in the image but in a separate file like a .geom file, this parameter has to be filled with the math of this file.
+                If RPC information are not in the image but in a separate file not recognized by rasterio like a .geom file, this parameter has to be filled with the path of this file.

                 If you want to use grid models, you have to use a dictionary for the geomodel parameter and fill tge `model_type` key.